Specialties: Fisheries, Tracking Animal Movements

 Barbara A. Block was among the team that developed the original proposal to create the Center for Ocean Solutions.
-She is a professor and researcher at Stanford's Hopkins Marine Station.
 Block received her Ph.D. from Duke University.
 Her research is focused on how large pelagic fishes utilize the open ocean environment.
 Investigations of her lab center upon understanding the evolution of endothermic strategies in tunas, billfishes and sharks.
 Block and her colleagues investigate the cellular mechanisms underlying heat generation and force production in skeletal muscle, the evolution of endothermy, and the physiological ecology of tunas and billfishes.
 The research in the lab is interdisciplinary, combining physiology, ecology and genetics with oceanography and engineering.

 Professor Block and colleagues at the Monterey Bay Aquarium have also established the Tuna Research and Conservation Center, a unique facility that permits physiological research on tunas.
 They are employing new techniques in wildlife telemetry and molecular genetics to directly examine the short and long-term movement patterns, stock structure and behavior of tunas and billfishes.
 The fish are highly exploited in international fisheries and effective management of existing biodiversity requires an understanding of their biology and population structure.
 The Block lab actively engages in research at sea to understand the movements and physiological ecology of tunas and billfishes and to gain insight into the selective advantage of endothermy in fishes.